Alabama HB 56: Impact

 Once the federal ruling of September 29, 2011 upholding most of the law went into effect, several Alabama school districts reported a significant drop in the number of Hispanic children attending public schools.
 State and local officials urged immigrants to keep their children in the schools, saying the law does not bar them from attending.

-Industries dependent on migrant labor have been strongly impacted.
-Farmers have found that Americans are not willing to work under such harsh working conditions for low pay.
-Some businesses in other industries have lost workers, including legal workers, as a result of the new immigration law.
+Industries dependent on migrant labor were strongly impacted.
+Farmers found that Americans are not willing to work under such harsh working conditions for low pay.
+Some businesses in other industries lost workers, including legal workers, as a result of the new immigration law.

 On November 18, 2011, a German Mercedes-Benz executive was arrested for not having proper documentation on him while on business in Alabama, having left his passport at the hotel where he was staying and carrying only his German identity card.

 On December 2, 2011, a Japanese Honda executive was stopped in Leeds, Alabama, at a checkpoint set up by police to catch unlicensed drivers.
 He was ticketed on the spot, despite the fact that he showed an International Driving Permit, a valid passport and a U.S. work permit.

-On December 18, 2011, it was reported that Alabama's unemployment rate had fallen from 9.2 percent to 8.7 percent.
 Ahmad Ijaz, Director of Economic Forecasting at the University of Alabama, found that the majority of job growth in 2011 was in the automotive sector – an area of the economy where undocumented workers were uncommon.
 Ijaz attributed a rise in employment to the retail growth during holiday sales.
 Contrary to expectation, there was no job growth in sectors where Latinos typically work – construction, agriculture, and poultry processing.

 In 2012, a study by Dr. Samuel Addy of the University of Alabama estimated that HB56 could shrink the state's annual GDP by $11 billion or almost 6%, a result of lost sales and income taxes and fall in demand from lost consumers.
 One study found that "Alabama HB 56 contributed to an increase in violent crime rates, while there was no significant change in property crime rates after the act."